six0h/linkmun.ch/README.md

 ---

 ###Foreword
 I just registered linkmun.ch and it may not be working properly for you yet.
-If you are on linux, edit your /etc/hosts, or on windows, your C:\windows\system32\drivers\etc\hosts file and add the following:
+If you are on linux, edit your /etc/hosts, or on windows, your C:\windows\system32\drivers\etc\hosts file and add the following in a text editor of your choosing:

     74.208.173.8 linkmun.ch